ARPA-SIMC/CRITERIA3D/README.md

 _Screenshot of the CRITERIA-3D interface_

 ## soilFluxes3D library
-The `agrolib/soilFluxes3D` library implements a fully coupled numerical solution for three-dimensional water and heat transport in soil.
+The `agrolib/soilFluxes3D` library (shared with [Criteria-1D](https://github.com/ARPA-SIMC/CRITERIA1D) model) implements a fully coupled numerical solution for three-dimensional water and heat transport in soil.
 Parallel implementations are available for both multi-core CPUs (OpenMP) and NVIDIA GPUs (CUDA).

 Features include:
 - 3D Richards equation for unsaturated flow